-If you need more space please write a letter on the letterhead stationery of your law school, firm or organization, and attach this form, signed by you and the nominee, to your statement.
-The MBLA Student Support Committee will treat the information you provide as confidential only if the student waives his/her right of access in the box at the bottom of this page.
+If you need more space, please include a statement on the letterhead of your law school, firm or organization, and attach this form, signed by you and the nominee, to your statement.
+If the nominee waives his or her right to access this letter of recommendation, the MBLA's Student Support Committee will treat the information you provide as confidential.

-To be completed by the Nominee: I understand that Federal law provides me, after enrollment, with a right of access to this Letter of Recommendation, and that no school may require me to waive this right.
-I hereby Waive Do not waive my right of access to this Letter of Recommendation.
+To be complet ted by the Nominee: that Federal law provides me, after enrollment, with a right of access to Recommendation, and that no school may require me to waive this right.
+I hereby 0 Waive my right of access to this Letter of Recommendation.
+0 Do not waive my right of access to this Letter of Recommendation.
 Date: Nominee's Signature:

-RECO MMENDER'S NAME: 1.
-How long and in what capacity have you known the Nominee?
+1 Have long and in substance sites have you be even the Maurines ?
+1. How long and in what capacity have you known the Nominee?
 2. Please evaluate the Nominee's commitment to juvenile advocacy.
-That commitment may be demonstrated by the Nominee's practical experiences, course work, public service, or by his or her personal qualities.
-3. Please evaluate the Nominee's leadership abilities.
-This can include an assessment and/or description of the Nominee's leadership activities in addition to the Nominee's personal qualities that make him/her an effective leader.
-4. Does the Nominee have any special skills that would enable him/her to be an effective advocate for juvenile rights and to handle confidential and sensitive matters (e.g. language skills, cultural familiarity, insight into a subgroup derived from living experiences)?
+That commitment may be demonstrated by the Nominee's practical experiences, course work, public service, or by his or her personal qualities. ).
+Please evaluate the Nominee's leadership abilities.
+This can include an assessment and/or description of the Nominee's leadership activities in addition to the Nominee's personal qualities that make him/her an effective leader. assessment and/or description of the Nominee's leadership activities in addition to